 There wasn’t much to do in Iceland growing up, so I pretty much had the whole of my future wedding day planned from the age of 9.
 From my dress to the cake and even ideas for funky Wedding Photography, it was all recorded in a pink and fluffy notebook.
 So, if I was to get engaged now, depending on the guy’s opinion, there probably would not be a huge amount to actually get done!
 But the one thing I always neglected to think about was the honeymoon.

 However, now that I have got almost 6 months of travelling under my belt, I have a vast knowledge of exactly what I should like to do on my honeymoon.
 I would like to vary up three different themes!
 Sea and beach, culture and people and food!

-I think for the beaches I couldn’t do any better than the beautiful islands in the south pacific.
-I think some time there, soaking up the sun and drinking local beer would be a perfect start to a honeymoon.
+I think for the beaches I couldn’t do any better than the beautiful islands in the South Pacific.
+I think some time there, soaking up the sun, drinking local beer, and being high on sex pheromones (read up online articles to know what are pheromones and you’ll know what I mean!), would be a perfect start to a honeymoon.
 At this stage I am not sure exactly where I would choose, but perhaps somewhere in Raja Ampat!

 Next it would be to Italy, of course, because here I can combine the second two aspects of culture and food!
 It would be fantastic to rent a campervan and head the historic and food highlights of the country.
 Soaking up the culture and putting on a few pounds as we go!

 But, I don’t think a honeymoon would be complete without some extraordinary scenery.
 The mountains and landscapes in New Zealand are completely overwhelming, so if this imaginary honeymoon could happen, and budget is no limit (why not!), I think a few weeks checking out the beauty of this special country would be fantastic!

 Now all I need to do is find a willing husband!